ModelAtlasofTheEarth/Model-Submission/README.md

 ## What happens and when

-*  M@TE models begin their life as Github repositories
+*  M@TE models begin their life as github repositories
+*  Github issues and actions are used to automate aspects of the model submisssion and creation
 *  To manage large file payloads, and to provide long term storage, we copy your model repository to our server on NCI
 *  This process also results in a DOI being minted for your model

 ## Model submission workflow:

-_Note: Workflows are currently in development!_

 **1) Make a new model request:**
 * open a new issue using the [New model request](https://github.com/ModelAtlasofTheEarth/Model_Submission/issues/new/choose)